 Your parents might be acting impatient, seem distant, or say things that they don’t really mean, for reasons beyond your control.
-Maybe your parents are angry because of work, or maybe they are struggling to find work and it’s making leading to feeling of frustration and hopelessness; whatever the reason behind your parent’s anger, it is never acceptable that they take it out on you, or anyone else.
+Maybe your parents are angry because of work, or maybe they are struggling to find work, and it’s leading to feelings of frustration and hopelessness; whatever the reason behind your parent’s anger, it is never acceptable that they take it out on you, or anyone else.

 Anger vs. Aggression

 It is important to differentiate the feeling of anger from the act of aggression.
 It is normal for both parents and children to get angry from time to time.
 In fact, Psychology Today suggests that anger is our natural reaction to confrontation as well as feelings of injustice or wrongdoing.